 Different types of Italy employment visa

-There are different types of Italy employment visa.
+There are different types of Italian employment visas.
 Each one of them is for different purposes.
 You pick one that is appropriate to your conditions.

 Italy Startup Visa